 Behind a mound of flip flops and Saints shirts, at the bottom of every New Orleanian’s closet you’ll find a bag of Mardi Gras beads.
 What do we do with these beads?
 We mail them to friends in other cities.
 We pass them onto anyone who rides in a krewe to throw next year.
-We drop them off at organizations like ARC that recycle Mardi Gras beads.
-Then there are those among us who repurpose the beads into glorious works of art.
-During this time of year, when the city slows down – using that term lightly – and you’ve got a moment to clean out your closet, I offer these ideas to those who unearth their bead stash.
+We drop them off at organizations like ARC that recycles Mardi Gras beads.
+Then there are those among us who re-purpose the beads into glorious works of art.
+During this post-Mardi Gras season, when the city slows down – using that term lightly – and you’ve got a moment to clean out your closet, I offer these ideas to those who unearth their bead stash.

 Beads as Wall Art

-Divide your plastic finds into color categories and design your own Mardi Gras bead mosaic!
-Black Pearl resident Katie Farmer runs NOLA Bead Art, an Etsy shop in which she sells framed creations from the Mardi Gras beads she and her friends catch at parades (supplemented by purchases at Mardi Gras bead recycling centers).
-Farmer recommends affixing beads to a wood-paneled canvas frame, which she says can support the weight of the beads.
+Divide your plastic finds into color categories and design your own Mardi Gras bead mosaic.
+Black Pearl resident Katie Farmer recommends affixing beads to a wood-paneled canvas frame, which she says can support the weight of the beads.
 She then paints her designs on the panels before gluing the beads down with Aleene’s tacky glue.
 Farmer says her mosaics take anywhere between 60-90 hours to finish.

 Display Your Keepers